-Year 11 Subject Selection 2022
+Year 11 Subject Selection

-2021 Year 11 Subject Selection
+2022 Year 11 Subject Selection

-Presented in sections that correspond to the 2021 Year 11 Subject Selection Guide, this page provides additional resources and information to assist students and parents in selecting subjects for Year 11.
+Presented in sections that correspond to the 2022 Year 11 Subject Selection Guide, this page provides additional resources and information to assist students and parents in selecting subjects for Year 11.

-The sections below correspond with the sections in the 2021 Year 11 Subject Selection Guide.
+The sections below correspond with the sections in the 2022 Year 11 Subject Selection Guide.

-2021 Year 11 Subject Selection Resources
+2022 Year 11 Subject Selection Resources

 Subjects and Interests

-Reflect on your experience of Year 10 to date and complete the task in Section One of your 2021 Year 11 Subject Selection Guide.
+Reflect on your experience of Year 10 to date and complete the task in Section One of your 2022 Year 11 Subject Selection Guide.

 Deciding on a career pathway is not easy and we do not expect everyone to know this mid-way through Year 10!
 However, we do want you to start thinking about general areas you find interesting and your future educational pathways beyond St Pat’s.

 Prerequisites are subjects that you need to have taken in order to be eligible for the course or job.
-Your entry to a course may not only require a certain ATAR score but you also may need to have taken a specific subject like Mathematical Methods or Chemistry.
+Your entry to a course may not only require a certain Australian Tertiary Admission Rank (ATAR) score but you also may need to have taken a specific subject like Mathematical Methods or Chemistry.

-Record notes in Section 3 of your 2021 Year 11 Subject Selection Guide.
+Record notes in Section 3 of your Year 11 Subject Selection Guide.

-If you are unsure of your future career pathway it might be worth spending some time at home reviewing your Morrisby report.
 Last year you had the opportunity to do the Morrisby Career Analysis which assesses aptitudes, learning and personal working styles to help you make informed decisions about career areas that may be of interest.
 Your personalised Morrisby Report may give you ideas about career options and related subjects.